lindell/multi-gitter/README.md

                                  (default "go")
   -G, --group strings           The name of a GitLab organization.
 All repositories in that group will be used.
       --include-subgroups       Include GitLab subgroups when using the --group flag.
+  -i, --interactive             Take manual decision before committing any change.
+Requires git to be installed.
       --log-file string         The file where all logs should be printed to. "-" means stdout. (default "-") --log-format string       The formating of the logs.
 Available values: text, json, json-pretty. (default "text") -L, --log-level string        The level of logging that should be made.
 Available values: trace, debug, info, error. (default "info")